wp-plugins/woocommerce-compare-products/readme.txt

 == Upgrade Notice ==

+= 2.2.8 =
+Maintenance Upgrade.
+One custom permalinks tweak plus and full compatibility with WooCommerce 2.3.10 and WordPress 4.2.2

 = 2.2.7 =
 Important Maintenance Upgrade.
 2 x major a3rev Plugin Framework Security Hardening Tweaks plus 1 https bug fix and full compatibility with WooCommerce 2.3.10 and WordPress 4.2.2